CEUR-WS.org

 Author agreement variants

-1. AUTHOR-AGREEMENT (NTP): Authors shall use this form if they included no copyrighted third party material in their paper text (or accompanying sources, datasets).
+1. AUTHOR-AGREEMENT (NTP): Authors shall use this form if they included no copyrighted third party material in their paper text (or accompanying sources, datasets), and no material in the paper was produced with the help of Generative Artificial Intelligence tools including tools based on large language models (LLM).
 This is the right variant in most cases.

 We impose certain preconditions, in particular on the minimum size of a proceedings volume.
 Make sure your submissions fulfills the preconditions.
 We kindly ask you to include in your submission file a document that lists the members of the program committee, and specifies how many papers were submitted/accepted.
 You can include this information in a preface document, as usually done for printed proceedings.